neondatabase/website/content/docs/guides/logical-replication-airbyte.md

     ![Airbyte Create a source](/docs/guides/airbyte_create_source.png)

 3. Under **Optional fields**, list the schemas you want to sync.
-Schema names are case-sensitive, and multiple schemas may be entered.
+Schema names are case-sensitive, and multiple schemas may be entered specified.
 By default, `public` is the only selected schema.
 4. Select an SSL mode.
 You will most frequently choose `require` or `verify-ca`.
 Both of these options always require encryption.
 The `verify-ca` mode requires a certificate.
 Refer to [Connect securely](/docs/connect/connect-securely) for information about the location of certificate files you can use with Neon.
 5. Under **Advanced**: